Biogen and AbbVie Voluntarily Withdraw Marketing Authorizations for MS Therapy Zinbryta

 Biogen and AbbVie have voluntarily withdrawn global marketing authorizations for their relapsing multiple sclerosis therapy Zinbryta (daclizumab) because of serious side effects that include brain inflammation.

-Twelve cases of inflammatory brain inflammation worldwide may be linked to the medication’s use based on a preliminary review of data, the EMA states.
+Twelve cases of brain inflammation worldwide may be linked to the medication’s use based on a preliminary review of data, the EMA states.
 These include cases of encephalitis and meningoencephalitis, or inflammation of the three membranes enveloping the brain and spinal cord.
 Three people have died.